 - Cable: While ADSL broadband is dependent on BT’s copper phone line infrastructure, cable broadband providers like Virgin Media use coaxial cables instead.
 They offer faster speeds but aren’t usually as widely available across the UK.

-- Fibre: Optic fibre broadband is significantly faster than cable and ADSL with a more stable performance, it therefore tends to come at a higher price.
+- Fibre:Fibre optic broadband is significantly faster than cable and ADSL with a more stable performance, it therefore tends to come at a higher price.
 It’s not accessible everywhere but as providers extend their full fibre networks, availability is increasing all the time.
 It’s worth checking if you could benefit from fibre optic technology in your area.

 Why does broadband availability differ in different areas?

 Broadband speeds vary significantly between different postcodes, and even different homes on the same street.
 They are affected by several factors, including your property type and how far you live from your telephone exchange.
 As we say, if you're really struggling to get a connection, mobile broadband might be the best option for you.

-If you want the fastest broadband, and it’s available to you, fibre optic broadband is your best bet.

 Bear in mind that speeds advertised by providers must be available to at least 50% of customers at peak times, so although you should get the advertised speed, it’s not guaranteed.

 There were government plans to provide gigabit broadband speeds for everyone in Britain by 2025, but this deadline is now being questioned.
 It looks like those on slow connections will get faster, more reliable speeds in the near future though.